EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 that support separate volumes for Postgres and Barman.

-None of these options is meaningful for the "bare" platform, where TPAexec has no control over volume sizes.
+None of these options is meaningful for the "bare" platform, where TPA has no control over volume sizes.

 ### Hostnames